bluerobotics/ping-viewer/Home.md

 - Linux

-    Download the AppImage (.AppImage).
-Edit the permissions of the AppImage to have _executable_ permission with the terminal: `chmod +x ping-viewer-linux.AppImage`.
+    Download [this .AppImage file](https://github.com/bluerobotics/ping-viewer/releases/download/t0.8.4/pingviewer-x86_64.AppImage).
+Edit the permissions of the .AppImage to have _executable_ permission with the command line: `chmod +x ping-viewer-linux.AppImage`.
 Open the AppImage by double clicking it, or execute it from the command line: `./ping-viewer-linux.AppImage`.

 > Remember to run the commands in the same path where the Appimage file is.